One Future Different Pathways

 We are a social purpose organisation with a long history of supporting young people aged sixteen plus, across the South East of England, to achieve long-term independence and thrive.

-We have been a leading provider of specialist support, accommodation, and training for young people seeking asylum, and care experienced young people.
-In 2025, we are refocusing to support a wider range of young people through community-driven initiatives.
+For 22 years, we have been a leading provider of specialist support, accommodation, and training for young people seeking asylum, and care experienced young people.
+In 2025, we are refocusing away from accommodation to more community-focused initiatives, and, to support a wider range of young people experiencing disadvantage and isolation.

 We are a small, person-centred organisation that cares about young people.
 We are dedicated to creating environments where young people feel valued, supported, and empowered